antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 ## .NET Core Tools Telemetry

-The .NET Core tools include a [telemetry feature](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/telemetry)  to allow the .NET team to understand how the tools are being used so they can improve them.
+The .NET Core tools include a [telemetry feature](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/telemetry)  to help the .NET team to understand how the tools are being used so they can improve them.

 The telemetry feature collects the following pieces of data:
  - The command being used (for example, `build`, `restore`)